bgithub1/aggregateBy/README.md

 See the example below

+TO RUN EXAMPLES:
+1. Assume you have git cloned the git project into the directory /Users/myhome
+2. Open up testJs.html in your webbrowser by entering: file://localhost/Users/myhome/aggregateBy/testJs.html into the address bar of the browser.

 `````javascript

 // Group an array of json objects by values of fields in the object, creating